Georgios Frangoudes: Personal life

 Frangoudes was an avid trekker, he trekked Cyprus, Greece, Asia Minor, various European countries (Paris-Brussels), Africa and America.

 He married Sofia and they had three children, Hermes Frangoudes (17 Jan.
 1921 – 10 June 1980), Zoe Frangoudes (2 Nov.
 1935 – 26 Jan.
 2003) and Athinais Antoniades (b.
 7.4.1924).
 Hermes and Zoe both studied political sciences and then worked in Panteion.
-Zoe worked at Panteion as a administrative officer and director of the library until 1998.
+Zoe worked at Panteion as an administrative officer and director of the library until 1998.
 Hermes worked at first as a writer until 1941 where he left due to the Second World War, where he participated in the Greek resistance, in 1945 he returned to Cyprus.
 He had a house in Agios Theros in Karpasia, where he hid wanted fighters of EOKA.
 During the intercommunal fight in 1964 he volunteered in the Cypriot Army and during the Turkish invasion of Cyprus in 1974 he held the rank of an officer.
 Three of his own children fought in the 1974 war Georgios, Stephanos and Socratis.
 Georgios works as an editor.

 He spent the last years of his life in Kallithea.
-He died in 7 August 1939 at Evangelismos Hospital in Athens.
+He died on 7 August 1939 at Evangelismos Hospital in Athens.
 Following his wishes, his daughter Athinais moved his tomb in 1952 from Athens to Limassol where he was entered in the family tomb at Agios Nikolaos cemetery.
-His wife Sofia died in 16 November 1976 and his son Hermes were buried in the same plot.
+His wife Sofia died on 16 November 1976 and his son Hermes were buried in the same plot.